Simon-Initiative/lti_1p3/README.md

 ### Custom Data Provider

-Depending on your persistence setup, you may want to implement your own custom data provider using the [DataProvider behavior](./lib/lti_1p3/data_provider.ex) which can also be set in `config.config.ex`.
+Depending on your persistence setup, you may want to implement your own custom data provider using the `DataProvider` behavior which can also be set in `config/config.ex`.

 ```elixir
 use Mix.Config